ayeshalatif1/ayeshalatif1/README.md

 # Hi, I'm Ayesha Latif

-I’m a passionate web developer learning modern tools and techniques by working on various self-driven web development projects.
-My projects also include converting a UI design into pixel-perfect HTML/React code, using custom CSS, and applying frameworks like Bootstrap and Tailwind CSS.
-Currently, I’m focusing on adding interactivity to websites, improving performance optimization, and expanding my knowledge of full-stack technologies.
+I’m a passionate web developer dedicated to learning modern web development tools and techniques and strengthening my skills through self-driven projects.
+I regularly take on Frontend Mentor challenges to practice building responsive and pixel-perfect UIs using HTML, CSS, JavaScript, and React, along with frameworks like Bootstrap and Tailwind CSS.
+My current focus is on adding interactivity, improving website optimization, and expanding my knowledge of full-stack technologies.

+You can view my frontend mentor solutions here: https://www.frontendmentor.io/profile/ayeshalatif1

 I’m seeking opportunities where I can apply my skills to contribute effectively to an organization’s goals while continuing to learn and grow in the field.